Geri-Borbas/JS.Labs.filters/README.md

 #### More objective JavaScript

 As I come from Objective-C world, this draft is also outlines attempts to write JavaScript in an object-oriented MVC manner.
-Using a tiny little snippet `Class.js` it is relatively easy to define classes, put them in separate files, split up logic into model (`EPPZScene`), view (`EPPZLayer` and subclasses) and controller (`ViewController`) classes.
+Using a tiny little snippet `Class.js` it is relatively easy to define classes, put them in separate files, split up logic into model as `EPPZScene`, view as `EPPZLayer` and subclasses and controller as `ViewController` classes.

 Having this, I could split up implementations in an efficient way. `EPPZScene` maintains canvas layers, mouse events and animation, `EPPZLayer` holds common features of a generic canvas layer, windowing samples (yet mouse coordinates).
-Subclasses (`EPPZHistory`, `EPPZSamples`, etc.) implement only the concrete features specific for this draft namely the filtering methods, and some UI specific detail.
+Subclasses `EPPZHistory`, `EPPZSamples`, etc. implement only the concrete features specific for this draft namely the filtering methods, and some UI specific detail.

 I still have no separate interface files, private/protected properties, but this is still a good start.